alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 date:   2016-01-03 23:14:00 -0800
 ---

-DRAFT

-*These are my thoughts as a graduating senior who has both never been a full time software developer and has never been a full time researcher.*
+*These are my thoughts as a graduating senior who has both never been a full time software developer and never been a full time researcher.*

 **December 2015**